 Opening the windows is a crucial step here.
-It will help all the humid gets out of the car.
+It will help all the humidity get out of the car.
 If you don’t open car windows, moisture will stay in a car which will make the whole procedure much longer.

 4. Turn The Air Condition On

-Now, turn the heating on the highest temperature available.
+Now, turn the heating on to the highest temperature available.
 Keep your air condition ON.
 Also, choose the highest fan speed.

 5. Wait a Few Hours

 Now, give your car seats time to dry out completely.
 It’s important not to turn off your vehicle too soon.
-If you washed your car seats, and cloth is very wet, leave your car working for about 5-6 hours.
+If you washed your car seats, and the cloth is very wet, leave your car working for about 5-6 hours.
 If the cloth isn’t wet a lot, 2-3 hours shall be enough.

 6. Check If Seats Are Dry

-After waiting a few hours, it’s time for you to check if seats are dry.
+After waiting a few hours, it’s time for you to check if the seats are dry.
 The easiest way to do this is just to lay your hand on the seat and wait a few seconds.
-If you feel any humid, your car seats need more time.
+If you feel any humidity, your car seats need more time.